xeome/notes.xeome.dev/content/notes/Post install optimizations.md

 # echo 10 > /sys/module/zswap/parameters/max_pool_percent
 ```

-Above will change zswap settings only for current session, to make the setting changes persist add `zswap.compressor=zstd zswap.max_pool_percent=10` to your bootloader's config file for the kernel command line.
+Above will change zswap settings only for current session, to make the setting changes persist add `zswap.compressor=lz4 zswap.max_pool_percent=10` to your bootloader's config file for the kernel command line.

 `/etc/sysctl.d/99-swap-tune.conf:`
 for ssd: